-Choosing to blow the whistle is not for the faint of heart.
 We know the courage it takes to enter the turbulent waters of facing down government fraud.
-Our Qui Tam / Whistleblower team has the expertise, foresight, and experience to navigate a course to the best possible outcome.
+Our national Qui Tam / Whistleblower team has the expertise, foresight, and experience to navigate a course to the best possible outcome.
 We are not easily deterred and will go to extraordinary measures to Take A Stand in the journey to justice.
 Contact Halunen Law today for a free consultation to discuss your potential whistleblower case.

 The Federal False Claims Act and similar state statutes provide significant financial rewards to whistleblowers who expose fraud against government agencies or programs.
 The False Claims Act also makes it illegal to retaliate against whistleblowers.

 If you have knowledge of fraud against the government or tax or securities violations, we can advise you on what to do next.
 At Halunen Law, our lawyers represent people involved in federal and state qui tam/False Claims Act cases across the United States.
 Contact us for a free, confidential consultation.